 equally important to her paycheck is her self-confidence, which has blossomed, loving the fact that her hard work is appreciated in stores

 around the world.

-In 2015, ANN INC. partnered with Richa to invest in their factory workers’ health and wellness.
+In 2015, Ann Taylor, LOFT, and Lou & Grey partnered with Richa to invest in their factory workers’ health and wellness.
 Anju’s positive attitude quickly made

 her one of the factory’s favorite peer health educators, helping teach 1,500 workers about topics ranging from nutrition to water sanitation,